WORK IN PROGRESS

 FOR THOSE WHO HAVE SEEN THE ELEPHANT

-Debuting in May 2020 at Inscape Arts & Cultural Center, Seattle WA
+May 2020 at Inscape Arts & Cultural Center, Seattle WA

 To have “seen the elephant” is an Americanism coined in the 19th century that means to have gained coveted experience at a great expense.
 Through simple sounds, sights, and symbols, For Those Who Have Seen The Elephant will be a large, immersive installation that presents this old Americanism as applicable to the current struggles of people pursuing happiness in the U.S. and in our modern age –– having gained much but not without a cost.
 I’m thrilled to have the opportunity to develop and present this installation as part of my artist residency at the Inscape Arts and Cultural Center in Seattle from February to May of 2020.